Updated: June 29th, 2026

 • The interpersonal skills needed to place clients at ease, even in emotionally charged cases.

-In every state in the United States, aestheticians and estheticians must hold a license to provide these skincare procedures.
+In every state in the United States, such as New Jersey, aestheticians and estheticians must hold a license to provide these skincare procedures.
 However, these careers are different in important ways, including where they work and are trained.
 Here are some of the critical differences.

 Aestheticians usually work in clinical settings such as hospitals, medical clinics, burn units, trauma centers, and rehabilitation facilities.